New Hampshire Republicans pick far-right candidate to challenge U.S. Senator Hassan | Politics

 New Hampshire Republicans pick far-right candidate to challenge U.S. Senator Hassan

+I want to thank my supporters for all the blood, sweat & tears they poured into this team effort," Morse said in a post on Twitter, adding that he had called Bolduc to congratulate him.
+Republican voters also selected Trump-aligned candidates to take on New Hampshire's two Democratic incumbent House of Representatives members, Edison projected.

-New Hampshire Republicans chose far-right candidate Don Bolduc to take on Democratic U.S. Senator Maggie Hassan in November's election, Edison Research projected on Wednesday, potentially complicating Republicans' chance of winning a Senate majority.
-Bolduc, a retired Army brigadier general, has echoed Donald Trump's false claims about 2020 election fraud and questioned whether the Federal Bureau of Investigation should be abolished following its August search of the former president's Florida estate, where agents found a cache of classified documents.
+New Hampshire Republicans chose far-right candidate Don Bolduc to take on Democratic U.S. Senator Maggie Hassan in November's election, Edison Research projected on Wednesday, potentially complicating Republican chances of winning a Senate majority.
+Bolduc, a retired U.S. Army brigadier general, has echoed Donald Trump's false claims about 2020 election fraud and questioned whether the FBI should be abolished following its August search of the Republican former president's Florida estate, where agents seized a cache of classified documents.

-Top Senate Republican Mitch McConnell has put his party's chances of winning that chamber at "50-50" in public remarks, noting concerns about "candidate quality" without singling out any specific candidates.
+Top Senate Republican Mitch McConnell has put his party's chances of winning control of that chamber at "50-50," noting concerns about "candidate quality" without singling out any specific candidates.
 Bolduc starts the race at a clear financial disadvantage, having raised only $579,000 as of Aug.
 24, compared with $31 million for Hassan.
-But the Senate Leadership Fund, a national group affiliated with McConnell, has said it plans to spend $23 million on attack ads to help the Republican nominee.
+The Senate Leadership Fund, a national group affiliated with McConnell, has said it plans to spend $23 million on attack ads to help the Republican nominee.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)